Sigurd: Norway

-Numerous Norwegian churches from the late twelfth and early thirteenth centuries depict scenes from the Sigurd story on their front portals.
+Numerous Norwegian churches from the late 12th and early 13th centuries depict scenes from the Sigurd story on their front portals.
 The most famous of these is the Hylestad Stave Church, likely from around 1200.
 It shows numerous scenes from Sigurd's legend: Regin is shown in his smithy, Sigurd fights against and kills the dragon, cooks its heart and sucks his burnt thumb, receives the advice of the birds, kills Regin.
 The most complete sequence is found in the Vegusdal stave church.
 In some of the depictions, Sigurd appears beside Old Testament heroes such as Samson (stave churches at Lund and Nes).

 There are also two older stone carvings from Norwegian churches depicting Sigurd killing Fafnir.

 Theories about the development of the Sigurd figure

 It is difficult to trace the development of the traditions surrounding Sigurd.
 If the theory that he has his origins in Sigebert I is correct, then the earliest part of the tradition would be his murder as the result of a feud between two women, in real life between his wife Brunhild of Austrasia and Fredegund, in the saga then between his wife Kriemhild/Gudrun and Brünhild/Brynhild.
 The earliest attested tradition about Sigurd is his slaying of a dragon, however, which supports the notion that he may have a purely mythological origin, or that he represents the combination of a mythological figure with a historical one.